lsst-sitcom/sitcomtn-025/index.rst

 The summit `Nublado interface <https://summit-lsp.lsst.codes/>`_ (VPN required) provides the user with a Jupyter Lab interface and the required libraries/packages to perform standard observatory operations including sending commands and running SAL scripts.
 It can also be used to query the EFD.
-This tool is setup to mimick the `RSP`_ and test-stand environments to the maximum extent possible, providing all the functionalities of a Jupyter Notebook but with direct access to the control system.
+This tool is set up to mimic the `RSP`_ and test-stand environments to the maximum extent possible, providing all the functionalities of a Jupyter Notebook but with direct access to the control system.
 Observers are expected to use this tool to perform commands or sequences that are not encapsulated into a SAL script.
-They are also useful for on-the-fly analysis and/or custom monitoring.
+The Nublado interface is also useful for on-the-fly analysis and/or custom monitoring.

 Camera Visualization Tool